olie304/UnturnedScripts/UniversalDecals/README.md

+QUICK NOTE: The README Text wrapping drives me insane!
+If you want an easier to read guide but with no photos click here https://gist.github.com/olie304/4c1dca2c1b9d6ae6a1956391601142e2

 This allows you to apply decals to modded objects without the need of two seperate objects or the need of the editor.
 You can even have more than one decal on a single object.
 This is useful when your object is not part of the landscape and is something like a placeable object or a vehicle.